Netruk44/Netruk44.github.io/content/post/making-and-testing-my-first-nixpkgs-change/index.md

 In preparation for the projects, I've gotten OpenMW building on my MacBook.
 Their [instructions](https://wiki.openmw.org/index.php?title=Development_Environment_Setup) were very helpful in getting my build up and running!

 However, the process does include some manual steps to install dependencies.
 Mac even has a separate repository to build them!
 It would be nice for future-me if I didn't have to go through the process of re-learning how to build OpenMW from scratch.
 Having OpenMW on Mac in Nix would get me exactly that.
-In addition, it would be massively easier for me to redistribute my projects if I can just tell people to use Nix to build and install it.
+In addition, using Nix would give me a pretty easy way to 'redistribute' my projects by having users use Nix to build it themselves.

 Luckily, OpenMW is [already in nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/games/openmw/default.nix)!
 But the version of OpenMW in nixpkgs only has Linux support.
 Here's the relevant section of the derivation: